AppsFlyerSDK/appsflyer-unity-plugin/README.md

 View the migration docs [here](/docs/MigrationGuide.md).

 ⚠️ There are **breaking** changes when migrating to `Unity v5`.
 This includes new API, different class/package names, and the removal of `com.appsflyer.GetDeepLinkingActivity`.

+## <a id="strict-mode"> Strict Mode
+The plugin supports a Strict Mode which completely removes the IDFA collection functionality and AdSupport framework dependencies.
+Use the Strict Mode when developing apps for kids, for example.
+More information about how to install the Strict Mode is available [here](/docs/Installation.md).

  ---
 ## <a id="plugin-build-for"> 🚀 Getting Started